List of artistic depictions of Mahatma Gandhi: Memorials, paintings, sculptures, and statues

 Józef Gosławski designed a caricature of Mohandas Karamchand Gandhi in 1932, which was cast in bronze in 2007.

 Gandhi's Three Monkeys is a series of sculptures created by Indian artist Subodh Gupta.
 The sculptures recall a visual metaphor from Gandhi, of the "Three wise monkeys", representing the principle "see no evil, hear no evil, speak no evil".

 In 2010, realist painter Gopal Swami Khetanchi depicted Gandhi's dream of an independent India in his exhibition titled Gandhigiri.
 The exhibition displayed twenty-one artworks depicting an elderly Gandhi with other elements and figures complementing or countering the discourse.

-In November 2017, the Prime Minister of India Narendra Modi unveiled a statue of Gandhi at the Roma Street Parkland in Brisbane, Australia.
-The statue was sculpted by Ram V. Sutar and Anil Sutar.
+In Australia, the Indian community of Brisbane commissioned a statue of Gandhi, created by Ram V. Sutar and Anil Sutar in the Roma Street Parkland.
+It was unveiled In 2014, by Narendra Modi, then Prime Minister of India.

 On 22 November 2018, President of India Ramnath Kovind unveiled a statue of Mahatma Gandhi in Parramatta, Sydney, Australia.

 In 2018, a statue of Gandhi at the University of Ghana, erected in 2016, was removed, "after protests from students and faculty who argue the Indian independence leader considered Africans 'inferior'....
 Campaigners in Malawi are trying to stop another Gandhi statue from being erected in the capital Blantyre."

 In 2019, the fifth statue of Gandhi in the United Kingdom was unveiled at Manchester Cathedral.
 The statue weighing 800 kg and measuring 9 feet was a gift from Shrimad Rajchandra Mission Dharampur, a worldwide spiritual organization.
 It was unveiled by the mayor of Manchester and Pujya Gurudevshri Rakeshbhai along with several guests as a symbol of peace and compassion, following the 2017 terror attack at Manchester Arena.